-Hi this is Jamie from Body Works Physio, just coming at you with the conclusion of the ski video series that we’ve been doing.
-Today I want to talk a little bit about dynamic warm up before getting out on the mountain.
+Hi this is Jamie from Body Works Physio with the conclusion of the ski video series that we’ve been doing.
+Today I want to talk a little bit about dynamic warm-up before getting out on the mountain.

-The second part of it is, when we say dynamic warm up, what we want to do is get moving.
+The second part of it is, when we say dynamic warm-up, what we want to do is get moving.
 So the days of doing long static stretches before you go out and do an activity are pretty much gone.
 Basically what you’re trying to do is prepare yourself for the activity that you’re about to do.
-So with skiing, I guess the considerations you want to think about are – obviously skiing is a bit more difficult than doing a warm up for a soccer game or a basketball game or that sort of stuff because the things you can do in ski boots and snow gear are a bit limited.
-I’ll give you a couple simple warm ups that you can use as part of your dynamic warm up and we’ll go from there.
+Obviously skiing is a bit more difficult than doing a warm-up for a soccer game or a basketball game, because the things you can do in ski boots and snow gear are a bit limited.
+I’ll give you a couple of simple exercises that you can use as part of your dynamic warm-up and we’ll go from there.

 Skiing involves a lot of up and down action – basically doing squats over and over again.
 This means the squat is a really good place to start for skiing.
 So with the squat, basically what you’re going to do is – Taylor talked on it in earlier videos – set your feet about hip width apart, same way that you would be in a ski stance – then going to go down into a squat and back up.
 You’re going to do increased repetitions, try to do 15-20 repetitions for that exercise.

 The next one you can do with ski gear on is a walking lunge.
 That’s going to help to activate the hamstrings and the glutes a bit more before you get out there.